CsabaDu/CsabaDu.DynamicTestData/README.md

 }
 ```

 You can youe this dynamic data source class initialized either with `ArgsCode.Instance` or `ArgsCode.Properties` in any test framework.
-You will find examples for one approach each yet.
-However, NUnit will display the test case as desired just with `ArgsCode.Instance` injection.
+You will find examples for just one approach each.
+However, note that NUnit will display the test case as desired just with `ArgsCode.Instance` injection.

 <a href="#top" class="top-link">↑ Back to top</a>